-Japan is still presented through media as an alien, even mystical, land in much the same way as it has been since the 18th Century, despite a narrowing of the technical, economic, and political divides between East and West.
+Japan is still presented in Western media as an alien, even mystical, land in much the same way as it has been since the 18th century, despite a narrowing of the technical, economic, and political divides between East and West.
 To most it is the home of vending machines that dispense used underwear, Kawaii, and cosplay.

-When considered in its original context parallels with a number of recent Western movements including #MeToo and Time’s Up become apparent.
-Other similarities such as this between East and West aren’t hard to find if one is willing to look.
+When considered in its original context, the parallels to a number of recent Western movements including #MeToo and Time’s Up become apparent.
+Other similarities between East and West aren’t hard to find if one is willing to look.
 This is at odds with the hazy mirage in the distance with which we often equate Japan.
-As we drag our perceived borders in tighter to suppose that there are major correlations between the East and West is quickly becoming a problematic supposition.
+As we drag our perceived borders in tighter, supposing that there are major correlations between the East and West is quickly becoming a problematic supposition.

 But they exist everywhere.
-In art and design especially, Western influence on Japan fundamentally altered how artisans produced work in a newly international market while Japanese imports had a major impact on European artists.
-All of which then filtered into the Bauhaus from where a rapidly globalizing world would dramatically alter the artistic direction of Japan in the mid-20th century.
-While we often view Modernism in terms of its European narrative, there is more to its development than a group of German artists and it is important to highlight the global threads that link us before the insular nature of the modern world makes isolationists of us all.
+In art and design specifically, Western influence on Japan fundamentally altered how artisans produced work in a newly international market, while Japanese imports had a major impact on European artists.
+All of which then filtered into the Bauhaus, where a rapidly globalizing world would dramatically alter the artistic direction of Japan in the mid-20th century.
+While we often view Modernism in terms of its European narrative, there is more to its development than a group of German artists, and it is important to highlight the global threads that link us before the insular nature of the modern world makes isolationists of us all.

 The Asian Foundations of Modernism

-When Commodore Perry anchored his four warships across the Tōkyō Bay in July 1853 the development of cultural relationships couldn’t have been further from his mind.
-His only interest was opening Japan as a port “for fuel and provisions for Pacific merchant and whaling ships.”4 Parading his ships up Uraga Bay was little more than a demonstration of the immense naval power that might be unleashed against the Japanese if they refused to end their long self-isolation.
+When Commodore Perry anchored his four warships across the Tōkyō Bay in July 1853, the development of cultural relationships couldn’t have been further from his mind.
+His only interest was opening Japan as a port “for fuel and provisions for Pacific merchant and whaling ships.”4 Parading his ships up Uraga Bay was little more than a demonstration of the immense naval power that might be unleashed against the Japanese if they refused to end their long, self-induced isolation.

 In the aftermath, Japan underwent an intense period of modernization as the country reluctantly welcomed foreigners onto the archipelago.
-Chief among these updates was access to Western technology that allowed Japan to “modernize its military, and to rise quickly to the position of the most formidable Asian power in the Pacific.”5 This, in turn, led to significant increases in wealth thanks to trade with America and Europe, and radical changes in fashion, economics, and warfare.
-Also while Japan reaped the rewards of opening its international borders, for many Europeans it was the mystery – the sense of oriental exoticism – of the country that proved the most powerful allure.
+Chief among these updates was access to Western technology which allowed Japan to “modernize its military, and to rise quickly to the position of the most formidable Asian power in the Pacific.”5 This, in turn, led to significant increases in wealth thanks to trade with America and Europe, as well as radical changes in fashion, economics, and warfare.
+And while Japan reaped the rewards of opening its international borders, for many Europeans it was the mystery – the sense of oriental exoticism – of the country that proved the most alluring.

-Orientalism, of which Japonisme is but a part, originated in the 18th Century.
-It was not as an interest in the Far-East but rather the Middle-East; a response to European powers warring with the Ottoman Empire.
+Orientalism, of which Japonisme is but a part, originated in the 18th century.
+It was not as an interest in the Far East but rather the Middle East: a response to European powers warring with the Ottoman Empire.
 However, as time went on and the mysteries of the Empire were unraveled, fascination moved further East.
 Once Japan opened its ports, Westerners clambered to claim artifacts of this strange and distant land in much the same way as they had done with Persia and Egypt.
-Within a short span of time Asian ceramics became the centerpieces of many art collections.
+Within a short span of time, Asian ceramics became the centerpieces of many art Western collections.

 It was perhaps this line of thought that drove artists towards one Japanese medium more than any other, the ukiyo-e.
-A type of woodblock print, ukiyo-e typically portrayed every day events such as market day, people drinking, or taking a bath.
+A type of woodblock print, ukiyo-e typically portrayed everyday events such as market day, drinking or bathing.
 It is ironic, perhaps, that the obsession with ukiyo-e drove prices of specimens to such exorbitant highs in Europe, as they were mostly seen as cheap throwaways in Japan.
 Indeed, they may have originally entered Europe as wrappings for more valuable pieces.
-However as trade swelled with Japan and Japanese art appeared at many exhibitions of the time, the popularity of ukiyo-e only grew.
+However, as trade swelled and Japanese art began to appear in many exhibitions of the time, the popularity of ukiyo-e only grew.

-Within them Western artists found something they had been lacking.
-Much as photography was showing artists how a moment could be captured, the everyday goings-on depicted in ukiyo-e and the many new perspectives from which these daily habits could be viewed showed artists like Degas and Monet how to capture life.
+Within them, Western artists found something they had been lacking.
+As much as photography was showing artists how a moment could be captured, the everyday goings-on depicted in ukiyo-e and the many new perspectives from which these daily habits could be viewed showed artists like Degas and Monet how to capture life.

 The Orientalism of the Bauhaus

-The founding of the Werkbund brought artists together from all over Europe and while a thirst for the exotic no longer appeared to fuel efforts to modernize the artistic landscape, those artists that formed the precursor to the Bauhaus were intimately familiar with the Asian ideals that pervaded artistic trends of the late-1800s.
+The founding of the Werkbund brought artists together from all over Europe and, while a thirst for the exotic no longer appeared to fuel efforts to modernize the artistic landscape, the artists who formed the precursor to the Bauhaus were intimately familiar with the Asian ideals that pervaded artistic trends of the late-1800s.

 That many Werkbund artists went on to teach at Walter Gropius’ Bauhaus led to a range of ideas and teaching styles merging at the school – some traditional and others radical.
-But with so many artists influenced by Japonisme in residence there existed what Helena Čapková calls a “concentration of a tendency that had already existed in the work of an international body of artists active in the institution.”10 In other words, the Japonisme of the Impressionists endured; enhanced to become a cornerstone of the burgeoning modernist movement.
+But with so many artists influenced by Japonisme in residence, there existed what Helena Čapková calls a “concentration of a tendency that had already existed in the work of an international body of artists active in the institution.”9 In other words, the Japonisme of the Impressionists endured: and enhanced to become a cornerstone of the burgeoning modernist movement.

-It is only natural, then, that Japanese students felt so at home at that the Bauhaus.
-Activities such as meditation and ink-painting were common and reminded Asian students of their native spiritualism and they “noted the uncanny feeling in relation to the Bauhaus modernist space and architecture [that] reminded them of Japanese traditional architecture.”11 Indeed, though the Japanese students at the Bauhaus were few, their presence and easy familiarity with much of the cultural and spiritual background of this new modernist movement cemented what Bruno Taut would later communicate, that “the exotic no longer exist[ed] in Europe for Japan, or in Japan for Europe.”12
+It is only natural, then, that Japanese students felt so at home at the Bauhaus.
+Activities such as meditation and ink-painting were common, reminding Asian students of their native spiritualism, and they “noted the uncanny feeling in relation to the Bauhaus modernist space and architecture [that] reminded them of Japanese traditional architecture.”10 Indeed, though the Japanese students at the Bauhaus were few, their presence and easy familiarity with much of the cultural and spiritual background of this new modernist movement cemented what Bruno Taut would later communicate, that “the exotic no longer exist[ed] in Europe for Japan, or in Japan for Europe.”11

 By the 1920s and 1930s, Asian influence in Europe had taken on an element of normalcy.
-The mysteries with which Europeans of the late-1800s fascinated themselves had dissipated.
-“Japanese artists took an active part in artistic dialogue internationally, and intelligentsias all over the world contemplated Japanese aesthetics and philosophical ideas.”13 The presence of Japanese students at the Bauhaus in itself demonstrates the level to which diffusion had already become commonplace between East and West at the time.
+The mysteries with which Europeans of the late 1800s fascinated themselves had dissipated.
+“Japanese artists took an active part in artistic dialogue internationally, and intelligentsias all over the world contemplated Japanese aesthetics and philosophical ideas.”12 The presence of Japanese students at the Bauhaus in itself demonstrates the level to which diffusion had already become commonplace between East and West at the time.

-Principal in the Bauhaus’ Japanese roots was Johannes Itten, a man to whom it is alleged “meditation and rites were more important… than work.”14 Itten “practiced vegetarianism, fasting, unique breathing exercises and a special form of sexual discipline”15 and encouraged his students to do the same.
-While much of his spiritualism was motivated by a particularly problematic interest in German mysticism, Itten still prescribed to many Japanese and Asian principles of study – at least in a practical sense.
+Principal in the Bauhaus’ Japanese roots was Johannes Itten, a man to whom it is alleged “meditation and rites were more important… than work.”13 Itten “practiced vegetarianism, fasting, unique breathing exercises and a special form of sexual discipline”14 and encouraged his students to do the same.
+While much of his spiritualism was motivated by a particularly problematic interest in German mysticism, Itten still prescribed many Japanese and Asian principles of study – at least in a practical sense.
 Itten incorporated lessons from Japanese and Chinese art in his teachings as well as implementing yogic exercises within classes.
-He was invited by Walter Gropius to develop the Bauhaus’ Vorkurs (preparatory course) in 1919, which all students entering the school would undertake.
+He was invited by Walter Gropius to develop the Bauhaus’ Vorkurs (a preparatory course) in 1919, which all students entering the school would undertake.

 In Bauhaus and Tea Ceremony, Helena Čapková describes Itten’s teaching thus:

-However this focus on the Asian – not to mention Itten’s Gothic mysticism – did not please everyone.
-Gropius initially encouraged Itten’s free-thinking approach; he delighted in a course that encouraged students to “get in touch with their creative selves, mediating on the ‘inner forms’ of Old Master paintings, and making junk constructions intended to put them in tune with the logic of materials.”17 It wasn’t long though before Itten’s philosophies and indoctrination of many students began to grate upon the Bauhaus’ founder.
-Conversely Itten resented Gropius’ use of students in private commissions and his mission to turn the Bauhaus into a practicing architecture firm.
+However, this focus on the Asian – not to mention Itten’s Gothic mysticism – did not please everyone.
+Gropius initially encouraged Itten’s free-thinking approach; he delighted in a course that encouraged students to “get in touch with their creative selves, meditating on the ‘inner forms’ of Old Master paintings, and making junk constructions intended to put them in tune with the logic of materials.”15 It wasn’t long, though, before Itten’s philosophies and indoctrination of many students began to grate upon the Bauhaus’ founder.
+Conversely, Itten resented Gropius’ use of students in private commissions and his mission to turn the Bauhaus into a practicing architecture firm.
 After a final blowout with Gropius, Itten left the school in 1923.